HOW TO APPLY

 Faculty research projects and industry sponsored projects sponsored within the University of Michigan do not require CPT.

-All projects will indicate if CPT is required.
+All projects will indicate if part-time CPT is required.

 About 40%-60% of applicants are offered a position.
 The precise number and percentages depend on the year and the particular needs of each project.
 Some projects are more competitive than others.